RyanBayne/TwitchPress/wp-content/plugins/twitchpress-um-extension/readme.txt

 == Changelog ==
 = 1.2.4 NOT RELEASED =
 * DEV - Added new action for twitchpress_manualsubsync which sets role after visitor runs manual Twitch sub data sync.
+* DEV - New action hook "twitchpress_login_inserted_new_user" will apply UM role after new user is inserted when logged in using Twitch.

 = 1.2.3 =
 * FIX - Corrected use of add_actions() which should be add_action().